nhoizey/1y/README.md

 ## What is this?

-**1y** is a short URL redirection system built with [Eleventy](https://www.11ty.dev/) (a.k.a. **1**1t**y**), the great JavaScript/Node based Static Site Generator.
+**1y** is a short URL manager built with [Eleventy](https://www.11ty.dev/) (a.k.a. **1**1t**y**), the great JavaScript/Node based Static Site Generator.

-This is not really a link "shortener", as it doesn't process anything.
-Short and long versions of links are managed manually, so that short URLs can be "beautiful".
+This is not a URL "shortener", as it doesn't process anything.
+Short and long versions of URLs are managed manually, so that short URLs can be "beautiful".

 ## How does it work?